 The fairgrounds are not just a place to drink, there are great rides to go with your alcohol consumption.
 A time-honored - if a bit nauseating - German festival tradition, the biggest attraction is the massive 47-meter Ferris wheel.
 Riders can observe the grounds from above, as well as the other rides and sights of the city.

 The official mascot of the Cannstatter Volksfest, this tracht-wearing bunny rabbit is straight from the imagination of Baden-Witemburg native, Gecko Keck (alias Gerhard Wörner).
 Wasenhasi and his girlfriend, Hasi, adorn many of the goods and even walk the grounds ready for every picture opportunity.

 Market at Stuttgart Spring Festival

-Krämermarkt began with the Wasen.
-It is a traders' market of everything imaginable form clothing to leather goods to jewellery to gifts.
-Look for the row of booths near König Karls Bridge and shop away.
+Krämermarkt began with the fold festival in the medieval ages.
+It is a traders' market of everything imaginable from clothing to herbs to leather goods to jewellery to gifts.
+Look for the rows of booths near König Karls Bridge and shop away.

 When is the Stuttgart Spring Festival?

-This 78th annual fair usually occurs mid-April to the beginning of May and will be kicking this season into high gear on April 16th, 2016.
+This annual fair usually occurs mid-April to the beginning of May.
 On the opening Saturday there is the traditional tapping of the keg by the mayor of Stuttgart.
-Once the beer starts flowing, it doesn't stop til May 8th.
+Once the beer starts flowing, it doesn't stop til well into May.

 Where is the Stuttgart Spring Festival?